AdobeDocs/campaign-standard.it-IT/help/sending/using/understanding-quarantine-management.md

   When a delivery is successful after a retry, the error counter of the address which was prior to that quarantined is reinitialized.
 The address status changes to **[!UICONTROL Valid]** and it is deleted from the list of quarantines after two days by the **[!UICONTROL Database cleanup]** workflow.
   -->

-Se un utente qualifica un&#39;e-mail come spam ([ciclo di feedback](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html?lang=it#feedback-loops)), il messaggio viene automaticamente reindirizzato a una cassetta postale tecnica gestita dall&#39;Adobe.
+Se un utente qualifica un&#39;e-mail come spam ([ciclo di feedback](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#feedback-loops)), il messaggio viene automaticamente reindirizzato verso una casella di posta tecnica gestita da Adobe.
 L’indirizzo e-mail dell’utente viene quindi messo automaticamente in quarantena con lo stato **[!UICONTROL On denylist]**.
 Questo stato si riferisce solo all’indirizzo, il profilo non è nel inserisco nell&#39;elenco Bloccati di, in modo che l’utente continui a ricevere messaggi SMS e notifiche push.

 >[!NOTE]
 >